pingcap/docs-tidb-operator/en/deploy-failures.md

 nslookup domain basic-pd-0.basic-pd-peer.default.svc failed
 ```

-This type of failure occurs in the following situations:
+This type of failure occurs when the cluster meets both of the following two conditions:

 - There are two `nameserver` in `/etc/resolv.conf`, and the second one is not IP of CoreDNS.
 - The version of PD is: